 Stage #1 - Regeneration/salvation

-Through faith in Jesus expressed in repentance and baptism we go from lost and condemned sinner to saved saint - forgiven and made alive through the indwelling of the Holy Spirit.
+Through faith in Jesus expressed in repentance and baptism we go from being a lost and condemned sinner to a saved saint - forgiven and made alive through the indwelling of the Holy Spirit.

 Peter said to them, "Repent, and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit.

 Stage #2 - Sanctification

 The process of developing spiritual maturity (godliness) with the help of God's Word (the Bible), God's Spirit (Holy Spirit), and God's people (the Church).
 This series is an instrument to facilitate that process.

 9For this reason we also, since the day we heard about it, have not ceased praying for you and asking that you may be filled with the knowledge of His will in all spiritual wisdom and understanding, 10so that you will walk in a manner worthy of the Lord, to please Him in all respects, bearing fruit in every good work and increasing in the knowledge of God;

 The putting on of our glorified heavenly bodies when Jesus raises us from the dead at the end of the world.

 42So also is the resurrection of the dead.
 It is sown a perishable body, it is raised an imperishable body; 43it is sown in dishonor, it is raised in glory; it is sown in weakness, it is raised in power; 44it is sown a natural body, it is raised a spiritual body.
 If there is a natural body, there is also a spiritual body.